All GMC Models

 GMC Yukon Market Analysis

 The GMC Yukon is selling at moderate discounts, with verified buyers averaging 3.2% off MSRP.
-Based on 53 verified transactions, prices range from $75,857 to $102,559, with an average selling price of $85,339.
-1 manufacturer incentive is currently active — make sure your dealer applies all that you qualify for.
+Based on 57 verified transactions, prices range from $73,797 to $102,559, with an average selling price of $84,939.
 Safety is a strong point with a 5-star NHTSA rating.
+Note: there are 3 active NHTSA recalls — check your VIN before purchasing.
+For the exact 75th-percentile target price by trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

 GMC Yukon: Pros and Cons for Buyers